rohit12crj/Study-Notes/Prometheus_&_Grafana/notes.md

 🛠️ Implement Custom Metrics in Node.js Application: Use the prom-client library to write and expose custom metrics in the Node.js application.

 🚨 Set Up Alerts in Alertmanager: Configure Alertmanager to send email notifications if a container crashes more than two times.
+Basically u need to setup alertmanger manifest files with all rules ( what & when to fire them )

 📝 Set Up Logging: Implement logging on both application and cluster (node) logs for better observability using EFK stack(Elasticsearch, FluentBit, Kibana).